jwncoexists/cards-coding-challenge/README.md

 # cards-coding-challenge
 # Concentration Card Game

 As part of your interview process with Circadence, we would like you to complete a sample coding project.
 You have (5) days to create a single-person card game called *Concentration*.
-We will schedule an online code-review meeting with you after (5) days so that to discuss and review your code.
+We will schedule an online code-review meeting with you after (5) days to discuss and review your code.
 Here’s how the game is to be played:

 ### Game Description
 -	When the user clicks the ‘New Game’ button, shuffle the deck of cards, then layout the cards, face down, in 4-rows with 13 cards in each row.